 V. The Healthcare Ban Would Irreparably Harm Many Adolescents With Gender Dysphoria By Effectively Denying Them the Treatment They Need.

-The Healthcare Ban will effectively prevent adolescents with gender dysphoria in Washington and throughout the United States from accessing medical care designed to improve health outcomes and alleviate suffering, and that is grounded in science and endorsed by the medical community.
-Clinicians who are members of the amici associations have witnessed the benefits of this treatment and the harm that results when such treatment is denied or delayed.
+The Healthcare Ban will effectively prevent adolescents with gender dysphoria throughout the United States from accessing medical care designed to improve health outcomes and alleviate suffering, and that is grounded in science and